aws-samples/aws-transit-gateway-connect-attachment-integration-with-amazon-linux-and-frrouting/README.md

 ### Note:

-While code/config samples in this repository has been tested and believe it works well, as always, be sure to test it in your environment before using it in production!
+* While code/config samples in this repository has been tested and believe it works well, as always, be sure to test it in your environment before using it in production!
+* IPv6 considerations (IPv6 BGP peering is not supported by TGW Connect as of today; only IPv4-based BGP peering is supported.
+IPv6 prefixes are exchanged over IPv4 BGP peering using MP-BGP)
+* FRR supports MP-BGP

 ### Also see: